This blog post looks at what you need to know about testing for Hashimoto’s thyroiditis.

 In fact, I can’t emphasis this enough if you are worried about your thyroid health.
 You see, you need to get these antibody tests done as part of a complete thyroid panel.
 It’s also important to get a thyroid ultrasound to get a visual assessment of your thyroid gland.

-It’s important to know there are two tests used to detect the presence of thyroid antibodies.
+There are two specific tests used to detect the presence of thyroid antibodies.
+These are the two tests you need to know about:

 + Anti-Thyroperoxidase (TPO) Antibody Test

 Often referred to as the ‘TPO test’.
-This test is used to confirm an autoimmune thyroid disorder such as Hashimoto’s.
+This test is commonly used to confirm an autoimmune thyroid disorder such as Hashimoto’s.

 + Anti-Thyroglobulin Antibody (TgAb) Test

 This test should be done too as these antibodies target thyroglobulin, the protein precursor that’s stored in the thyroid cells.
 It’s important to know that thyroglobulin is produced by the follicular cells of the thyroid, and is used to form new thyroid hormones.